 Exercises targeting the Arms

-- TRICEPS DIP: This is very effective for strengthening your muscles and improving your performance in the golf course.
+TRICEPS DIP: This is very effective for strengthening your muscles and improving your performance on the golf course.
 Using a flat bench, go from a straight-arm position to having your arms bent at the elbow at a 90-degree angle, then push back up.
 Keep the back straight.

 [Also read here: Best 5 Golf Rangefinders to Improve Your Golfing Skill]